grafana/tempo/docs/tempo/website/traceql/_index.md

 - `count` - The total count across a given intrinsic or items.
 - `avg` - The average across a given intrinsic or items.

-Aggregate functions allow you to carry out operations on matching results to further refine the traces returned.
+Aggregate functions allow you to carry out operations on matching results to further refine the traces returned. <jpe> More aggregations are planned in the future <jpe link to future doc>

 For example, to find traces where the total number of spans is greater than `10`: